ksikka/lightning-pose/docs/source/user_guide/training.rst

   inference outputs to the model directory

+.. _training-on-sample-dataset:

-Training on a sample dataset
+Training on sample dataset
 ============================

 To quickly try lightning-pose without your own dataset, the lightning-pose git repository provides a small